Translation of the

 on August 15th.
 From what is known, he was a talented and hard working

-Europe, America and China to study (yes, it actually says
+world and China to study (yes, it actually says

-that!).
+that, NOT America and Europe!).
 He wanted to be a success in life, but couldn't achieve

 it; often he was unlucky and in need.
 But he didn't give up and he disciplined